What is hereditary diffuse gastric cancer?

-Therefore, since endoscopic surveillance can be ineffective for preventing or detecting early-stage diffuse gastric cancers, individuals with germline CDH1 mutations are advised to consider having their stomach surgically removed, also known as prophylactic total gastrectomy, even if their endoscopy is normal.
+Therefore, since endoscopic surveillance can be ineffective for preventing or detecting early-stage diffuse gastric cancers, individuals with a germline CDH1 mutation should consider having their stomach surgically removed, also known as prophylactic total gastrectomy, even if their endoscopy is normal.
 This type of surgery is the only proven effective way to prevent diffuse gastric cancer in individuals with HDGC.
-It is important to know, however, that surgical removal of the stomach results in permanent changes to the digestive tract and can be associated with long-term side effects.
-It is very important for each patient to talk with his or her doctor about what tests and procedures would be appropriate for their individual care.
+However, it is important to know that surgical removal of the stomach results in permanent changes to the digestive tract and can be associated with long-term side effects.
+It is very important for each patient to talk with their doctor about what tests and procedures would be appropriate for their individual care.

 People who decide not to have surgery to remove the stomach may consider an intensive surveillance schedule with their doctor, with an annual EGD with multiple (more than 30) mucosal biopsies.
 Both the surgical and endoscopic management of people with known or suspected HDGC are best performed in centers with expertise in care of people with this syndrome.

-Since lobular breast cancers can be difficult to detect with mammograms, breast MRI is recommended for breast cancer screening for women with CDH1 mutations.
+Since lobular breast cancer can be difficult to detect with a mammogram, breast MRI is recommended for breast cancer screening for women with a CDH1 mutation.
 Surgical removal of the breasts, called prophylactic mastectomy, is sometimes recommended to reduce a woman’s risk of breast cancer.
 Women should discuss options for reducing their breast cancer risk with their doctors.